Do People Live On Catalina Island?

 Where Is Catalina Island

-Catalina resides just off of Southern California in the Pacific Ocean, located about 22 miles south-southwest of Los Angeles.
+Catalina Island resides just off of Southern California in the Pacific Ocean, located about 22 miles south-southwest of Los Angeles.
 Surrounded by crystal blue waters, the island is a natural getaway for Southern California residents tired of traffic jams and urban headaches.

 The vast majority of Catalina residents and landmarks occupy Avalon – Catalina’s quaint oceanfront village on the island’s southeast shore.
 Two Harbors, an even smaller seaside village home to roughly 200, lies a mere 17 hilly miles to Avalon’s west.